selenium-compose/selenium-compose.io/content/conditions/invisibility.md

 toc: true
 ---

-`invisibility` waits for the located WebElement(s) to become invisible until the `timeout` has exceeded
+`invisibility` waits for the located WebElement(s) to become invisible until the `timeout` has exceeded.

 ## Properties